PrinsFrank/standards/README.md

 ### At a glance

 Country calling codes are quite straight forward.
-One Exception is that the +1 prefix is used across a lot of countries, and there is no standard for sub-numbering plans.
+One country can have multiple country calling codes though, And one country calling code can span multiple countries.
+That's why the `forCountry` and `getCountriesAlpha2` both return an array of country calling codes/countries and not a single item.

 ```php
 CountryCallingCode::from(1);                    // CountryCallingCode::Integrated_numbering_plan